rstacruz/stylelint-config-strict/README.md

 # stylelint-config-strict

-> Extra rules for styelint-config-standard
+> Extra rules for stylelint-config-standard

+This extends the rules of [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) with some stricter rules.

+- No vendor prefixes
+- Use single quotes whenever possible
+- No styling of `#id`s

+## Install

 ```
 npm install --save @rstacruz/stylelint-config-strict